 Escaping User Input in LIKE Queries

-There is a subtle but important gotcha with LIKE queries.
+There's a subtle but important gotcha with LIKE queries that most Livewire search tutorials skip.
 Characters like %, _, and \ are wildcards in SQL LIKE patterns.
-If a user searches for "100%", you will get unexpected results unless you escape those characters.
-Here is a helper method to add to your component:
+If a user searches for "100%", you'll get unexpected results unless you escape those characters.
+Here's a helper method to add to your component:

 private function escapeLike(string $value): string